mhaack/helix-md2jcr/README.md

-# Helix Markdown to Word
+# Helix Markdown to JCR

 > A library that converts markdown to Word documents.